melvinczyk/melvinczyk/README.md

 # 💫 About Me:
-Hey I'm Nick, a passionate computer science undergrad at The University of Alabama at Birmingham.
+Hey I'm Nick, a computer science undergrad at The University of Alabama at Birmingham.

 # 💻 Tech Stack: